instill-ai/console/README.md

   - design-token: The design-token that unify the style
   - toolkit: All the high level component of instill-ai frontend projects

-Normally, we won't touch the components of design-system due to the casualty will be big.
+Normally, we won't touch the components of design-system due to the casualty will be huge.
 Most of our development is centering around the toolkit.
 And the console only consume the components from toolkit without having its own components.

 ## Code Style and Best practices